jgroac/Ingras/README.md

-InsGran
+InGras
 ================

 ### Description
-InsGran is a Instagram clone writen in React/ Redux.
+InGras is a Instagram clone writen in React/ Redux.

 ### Requeriments